Chapter 11: Follow up

 Following up with the JLA

-After the final workshop, the JLA is keen to receive feedback from Priority Setting Partnerships (PSPs) about their view of the process, methods, results and costs.
-The JLA will sent a short feedback questionnaire and PSP Leads are encouraged to complete this and to pass it on to other members of the Steering Group so that they can feed their comments back directly to the JLA.
-We would like to hear from both patient, carer and clinician Steering Group members.
-The questionnaire gives an opportunity for PSPs to comment on the JLA process, which will help to inform future development work for the JLA.
+After the priority setting workshop, the JLA would like to hear any feedback from Priority Setting Partnerships (PSPs) about their experience of the process.
+The JLA will send a short feedback questionnaire to PSP Leads who are encouraged to complete it and to pass it on to other relevant people involved in the PSP.
+The JLA has a separate feedback survey for Steering Group members which the JLA Adviser will send to the PSP Lead to email to the group.
+The responses from all these surveys will come directly to the JLA Secretariat team who will treat the responses in confidence.
+The questionnaires provide an opportunity for those involved in the PSP to comment on the JLA process, which will help to inform future development work for the JLA.
 The JLA team is keen to hear all views – good or bad.

 The JLA recognises that assessing the value and impact of a PSP is challenging.
 It can take a long time to go from identification of a priority to starting funded research, and even longer for that research to report its outcomes.
 Any researcher, anywhere in the world, may start a project because of the PSP priorities and may not report this back to the PSP or the JLA.
 It is worth considering who will be able to keep this follow-up going on behalf of the PSP.